Hans W. Lange: Role at Paul Graupe

 Lange auctioned many Jewish collections during the Nazi era.
 Many of the sales were subsequently recognized as having been forced or made under duress.
 Claims for restitution for artworks auctions during Lange's tenure have often been successful.
 Some of the Jewish auctions include, Hamburg-based collector Emma Budge, whose posthumous sale had been initiated under Graupe’s aegis and was slated for 27–29 September 1937 but was postponed to 4 October 1937 due to Benito Mussolini’s state visit; the Meissen porcelain enthusiast Hermine Feist on 22–23 June 1939; and banker Jakob Goldschmidt (J. G.) on 25 September 1941.

 In 1940 Lange had sales of over 2 million Reichsmark, a quarter of which was a result of the forced sale of Jewish property.
 By the end of 1943, Lange had held 35 auctions for about 15,000 items.
 Lange moved auctions to Vienna in October 1943 to avoid Allied airstrikes.

+Relationship with Museum Institutions

 German museums, art dealers and art collectors acquired art from Lange.
 Notable clients included Reichsmarschall Hermann Göring and buyers for Hitler’s ‘Führermuseum’ or ‘Sonderauftrag’ Linz.